vivekthl/working-hours/README.md

 Web app to keep track of working hours.

 ### Purpose
-To keep track of time we spend each day working.
+To keep track of time spend each day working.